Skip to Content

 Venetian’s hotel is one of the biggest in town, but the size of the property isn’t what catches your eye, rather the elaborate theming.

-From her stunning exterior presence, the open-air piazza feel of St. Mark’s Square, to the cobblestone streets of the Grand Canal Shoppes, Venetian excels at transporting guests to another continent.
+From her stunning exterior presence and the open-air piazza feel of St. Mark’s Square to the cobblestone streets of the Grand Canal Shoppes, Venetian excels at transporting guests to another continent.

 2. Luxor – 4,400 Rooms

 No hotel in Las Vegas is more recognizable to the average Joe than Luxor.
-The iconic pyramid first opened its doors in 1993 and cost $375 million to construct.
+The iconic pyramid first opened its doors in 1993 at a cost of $375 million.

-Twin 22-story hotel towers were added to the property in 1998 allowing it to claim its position as the second-biggest hotel in Vegas.
+Twin 22-story hotel towers were added to the property in 1998, allowing it to claim its current rank as the second largest in Vegas.

 Other notable amenities and things to do at Luxor include a sprawling 5-acre pool complex, HyperX eSports Arena, Titanic: The Artifact Exhibition, Bodies… The Exhibition, and Discovering King Tut’s Tomb.